Morningstar-Productions/Renewed-Phone/README.md

 # Installation steps

 ## General Setup
-General setup is quite easy, delete your OLD qb-phone if you server havent been running previously then go ahead and run the provided SQL file in your database.
+General setup is quite easy, delete your OLD Renewed-Phone if you server havent been running previously then go ahead and run the provided SQL file in your database.

-If your server has been running qb-phone previously please update your sql while being carefull and take a backup so you have no data lost.
+If your server has been running Renewed-Phone previously please update your sql while being carefull and take a backup so you have no data lost.

 After the SQL setup you can now drop the resource into your server and start it up while you conduct the next steps.